groupe-carvi/daic-rs/README.md

 ## DepthAI feature support

-This section is generated from the native DepthAI-Core C++ examples vendored in this repo under `daic-sys/builds/depthai-core/examples/cpp`.
+This section is generated from the native DepthAI-Core C++ examples vendored in this repo under `depthai-sys/builds/depthai-core/examples/cpp`.

-- ✅ in the **Supported** column means `daic-rs` currently wraps enough of that feature/node to build and run *at least one* equivalent pipeline.
+- ✅ in the **Supported** column means `depthai-rs` currently wraps enough of that feature/node to build and run *at least one* equivalent pipeline.
 - A blank cell means it’s not yet wrapped/exposed in the Rust API (even if DepthAI-Core supports it).

 ### Feature support matrix